-To solve this problem, companies such as Dynamat offer sound deadening materials and products to fit practically every application.
-The problem is that these products are very expensive.
+To solve this, companies such as Dynamat offer sound-deadening material and products to fit practically every application — The problem is that these products are very expensive.

 Before purchasing sound deadening, you need to break it down and choose which areas you are going to deaden and what properties each section requires.

 - Doors: wind noise, mechanical rattles, and audio vibrations

 - Floor: road-noise, drive-train, and thermal reduction